TUDelft-CITG/HOS-workbook/book/workshop_OLD/04/report.md

 **Question 5:** The notebook asked you to consider two linearized approximations of the function of random variables.
 What was the difference between these two approaches?

-The primary difference is in the linearization point (expantion point from Taylor Series) used in the linear approximation of the limit state function.
+The primary difference is in the linearization point (expansion point from Taylor Series) used in the linear approximation of the limit state function.

 **Question 6:** Why do you think the FORM approach produces such a different failure probability than the MUDE linearization approach?

-The reason the computed failure probabilities are different is that the linearized LSF are different, due to the expansion points.
-The sketch below illustrates how the linearization point can dramatically change the linearized function; although illustrated for a 1D case, the illustration can be extended to multiple dimensions.
+The reason the computed failure probabilities are different is that the linearized LSF are different, due to the Taylor Series expansion points.
+The sketch below illustrates how the linearization point can dramatically change the linearized function; although illustrated for a 1D case ($g_X(x)$), the result is analogous to higher dimensions.
 The reason that this influences failure probably is obvious if one recalls that to find $p_f$ we are integrating the multiviariate probability _density_ function over a region of interest that is defined by the function.
-In other words, integrating over a region indicated by the shaded zones in the sketch, which are clearly different.
+In other words, integrating over a region indicated by the shaded zones in the sketch, which will clearly give different quantities for $p_f$ (i.e., different areas).

 ![sketch](./sketch.jpg)